adefrutoscasado/myern-dockerized-stack/README.md

 This project implements the main features to deploy a MyERN stack application.

 - No `create-react-app` clones.
 A minimal webpack config is provided.
 No hacks to configure!
+- Development hot reload for both backend and frontend.
 - Node modules managed entirely by docker.
 Package version integrity across developers and environments.
 Including IDE access to node modules.
 - Docker versioning for easy deploys and rollbacks.
 - Database migrations.